staniks/staniks.github.io/markdown/portfolio.md

 ## Projects during high-school

 * [QuadAssault](https://github.com/staniks/quad-assault) - a top-down shooter written in C++.
 Uses OpenGL and deferred rendering technique to render a great number of lights without significant performance penalty.
-In hindsight, the code is terrible, but a high-school version of me just didn't know any better.
+In hindsight, the code is terrible, but somewhat decent for someone in high-school.
 Gameplay video is available [here](https://www.youtube.com/watch?v=wHDXOadATTU).
 * [Ancient Carnage](https://www.youtube.com/watch?v=LK1NjaEkIRg) - this was one of my first games in C++.
 Unfortunately, the source code was lost.